alan-turing-institute/affinity-vae/scripts/README.md

                         Number of latent dimensions.
 This will overwrite the internal model value.
 ```

-For a minimal usage you can run the Napari pluggin just providing the model and
+For a minimal usage you can run the Napari plugin just providing the model state
-meta files from a run:
+and meta files from a run:

 ```bash